• Home

 Perfect timing.
 He showed me site #3 and I took it.
 It’s lush green, dripping with moss and dappled light.
 Such privacy!
 I could pee back here without anyone seeing.
 Of course I would never do such a thing.

 Steve, the manager was nice enough to back RV in for me since my two attempts failed.
-I felt a bit of lameness.

 I’m trying not to be embarrassed anymore.
 I feel like a damsel in distress parking this rig.
 People are so nice about it.
 They had to learn once too and are generous about helping.
 Most campers I’ve met are warm and friendly.